 By greatly increasing the total profit per copy, this will allow both the publisher and author to earn roughly the same amounts which they currently earn on each published book, but to do so by printing a much smaller number of copies.
-The readers will obviously benefit by paying a lower price to read the book, not to mention the reduced clutter in their lives by not keeping it after they are done with it.
-And libraries would benefit by receiving books for free, albeit with a time lag, rather than having to pay for them.
+The readers will obviously benefit by paying a lower price to read the book, not to mention the reduced clutter in their lives by not keeping it after they have finished reading it.
+And libraries would benefit by receiving books for free or for a nominal fee, albeit with a time lag, rather than having to pay the current higher prices they pay for books.
 But if this model is widely adopted, perhaps the biggest winners will be the forests where grow the trees that would have been cut down to print all the additional copies of the book, along with all the many other organisms, both great and small, that live there and depend on these trees for their survival and happiness.
 The principle losers will be bookstores, both of new and used books, since, with a greatly reduced number of copies of each book being bought and sold, these multi-use books can be sold directly to readers who are willing to pay the high initial price, with the understanding that they will be able to sell them at a slightly discounted price to someone else, or sell them back to the author or publisher.

 In the book-publishing industry, as is true of many other industries, unbridled price competition, which the reality-challenged economists assure us is the sure and steady way to untold riches and a better life for everyone, can produce extremely wasteful outcomes, by lowering the prices of books to such low levels that the only way for publishers to remain in business and make a profit is by selling their wares at the lowest possible price to the greatest number of buyers.
 As we can see, by cooperating, since the successful adoption of this new system will require the cooperation and honesty of writers, publishers, and readers, it is possible to reduce, by a substantial amount, the total consumption of things like paper, which in turn will reduce the number of trees that are cut down each year, as well as reducing the pollution that is produced during the manufacture of paper, while also reducing the clutter of material possessions in many of our lives.